smartcontractkit/chainlink-testing-framework/book/src/libs/wasp/configuration.md

 WASP can be configured using environment variables for most commonly used settings.
 However, to fully leverage the flexibility of WASP, you may need to use programmatic configuration for more advanced features.

-Optional variables are marked with the `(optional)` prefix.

 ### Required Environment Variables

 At a minimum, you need to provide the following environment variables, as WASP requires Loki:

+* `LOKI_URL` - The Loki **endpoint** to which logs are pushed (e.g., [http://localhost:3100/loki/api/v1/push](http://localhost:3100/loki/api/v1/push)).
+* `LOKI_TOKEN` - The authorization token.

+Optionally, you can also provide the following:
-* `LOKI_TENANT_ID` - *(optional)* A tenant ID that acts as a bucket identifier for logs, logically separating them from other sets of logs.
+* `LOKI_TENANT_ID` - A tenant ID that acts as a bucket identifier for logs, logically separating them from other sets of logs.
 If the tenant ID doesn't exist, Loki will create it.
 Can be empty if log separation is not a concern.
-* `LOKI_URL` - The Loki **endpoint** to which logs are pushed (e.g., [http://localhost:3100/loki/api/v1/push](http://localhost:3100/loki/api/v1/push)).
-* `LOKI_TOKEN` - The authorization token.
-* `LOKI_BASIC_AUTH` - *(optional)* Basic authentication credentials.
+* `LOKI_BASIC_AUTH` -  Basic authentication credentials.

 ---